-But listeners will also be struck by the way in which Schneider and Stern are seen working together.
-Close friends and colleagues for almost forty years, the two men first met in 1935, when Stern came to hear the Budapest Quartet perform all the Beethoven and Bartok quartets at Mills College in California.
+Close friends and colleagues for almost forty years, Isaac Stern and Alexander Schneider first met in 1935, when Stern came to hear the Budapest Quartet perform all the Beethoven and Bartok quartets at Mills College in California.
 Stern was then fifteen and was amazed at the perfection of their playing and the intensity of their commitment.

 Verbier Festival 2007